 The most common forms of business are the sole proprietors, Corporations, Partnerships, LLC, and S Corporations.
 When beginning a business, you must decide which form of business to use.
 Legal and tax considerations enter into this decision.

 Sole Proprietorship: A sole proprietorship is an unincorporated business that is owned by one individual.
 It is the simplest form of business organization to start and maintain.
-The business has no existence apart from you, the owner.
-Its liabilities are your personal liabilities.
+The business has no existence apart from you, the owner, entrepreneur, Its liabilities are your personal liabilities.
 You undertake the risks of the business for all assets owned, whether or not used in the business.
 You include the income and expenses of the business on your personal tax return.

-Corporations: In forming a corporation, prospective shareholders exchange money, property, or both, for the corporation’s capital stock.
+Corporations: In forming a corporation the, entrepreneur, and prospective shareholders exchange money, property, or both, for the corporation’s capital stock.
 A corporation generally takes the same deductions as a sole proprietorship to figure its taxable income.
 A corporation can also take special deductions.
 For federal income tax purposes, a C corporation is recognized as a separate taxpaying entity.
 A corporation conducts business, realizes net income or loss, pays taxes and distributes profits to shareholders.
 The profit of a corporation is taxed to the corporation when earned.

 Limited liability Company: A limited liability company (LLC) is an entity formed under state law by filing articles of organization as an LLC.
-The members of an LLC are not personally liable for its debts.
+The members of an LLC and the, entrepreneur, are not personally liable for its debts.
 An LLC may be classified for federal income tax purposes as either a partnership, a corporation, or an entity disregarded as an entity separate from its owner by applying the rules in regulations.